 It can be hard to get through the day and stay productive when you have so much on your mind and your life is in turmoil.
 It’s normal to feel a huge range of emotions, and there are some emotional stages you are likely to experience.

 The stages of grief in separation and divorce

 Separation is considered the second most stressful life event we can experience after the death of a spouse.
 It is no surprise that the stages of grief during separation are similar to the stages people go through in bereavement.
 You may go through some of these when you’re still together or all of them after you separate.
 And it’s important to respect that you may be on a different grief timeline than your partner.

 Stage 1: Denial

 This stage might be when the cracks start in your relationship, or you’re ‘going through the motions’ but don’t want to admit it.
 Or it may be that your partner has raised the possibility of separation and divorce, but you’re not willing to accept it.
 Denial is a natural mechanism that we use to protect ourselves from pain or loss.
-Even if you are in denial, your partner may push your separation forward.
-It’s important to recognise this emotion and seek help if you can’t get past it.
+Your partner may push your separation forward even if you are in denial.
+Recognising this emotion and seeking help if you can’t get past it is important.